 Rishikesh Travel Tips & Costs

-Categorising the expenses as below, this is what you can expect when it comes to the cost of traveling in Rishikesh.
+Categorizing the expenses as below, this is what you can expect when it comes to the cost of traveling in Rishikesh.

 When it comes to accommodation, Rishikesh caters excellently to young travelers, especially to people traveling on a shoestring and backpackers.
 You can live for free in a Gurudwara in Rishikesh (even if you are a non-Hindu/foreigner) on requesting the officials there, although it is subjected to availability and proof of your travel sometimes (If you are traveling alone).

 And thanks to its popularity, there are plenty of hostels that have come up in Rishikesh, where it is possible to get a dorm bed under 5$.
-The best places to stay in Rishikesh are around the Ram and Lakshman Jhula, in the lane that is full of shops, cafes and market.
-Where to stay in Rishikesh is also dependent on what type of ambience you prefer.
-If you want a quiet abode and space to unwind away from the centre, you can cross the bridges to get to Tapovan on the other side, where there are many hotels, guesthouses and hostels as well.
+The best places to stay in Rishikesh are around the Ram and Lakshman Jhula, in the lane that is full of shops, cafes, and market.
+Where to stay in Rishikesh is also dependent on what type of ambiance you prefer.
+If you want a quiet abode and space to unwind away from the center, you can cross the bridges to get to Tapovan on the other side, where there are many hotels, guesthouses and hostels as well.
 You can use shared tuk-tuks, bicycles, cabs or walk along to reach the downtown from Tapovan area.

 Some of the good hostels in Rishikesh that you can try are Shiv Shakti Hostel, Live Free Hostel, Bonfire Hostel, The Hosteller and Moustache Hostel.
-Also, if you are looking for guesthouses, check Sonu Guest House, Maa Ganga Guest House and Vasisht guest house.
+Also, if you are looking for guesthouses, check Sonu Guest House, Maa Ganga Guest House, and Vasisht guest house.

 First things first.
 Being a religious town, no meat is served in any restaurants in Rishikesh.
 Nor is alcohol.
-But if you really get a craving for either of these, you can go the next town.
+But if you really get a craving for either of these, you can go to the next town.
 The cuisine is mostly Indian, but the cafes serve continental, Italian and English food too.
 You can also find Tibetan and fast food as well in Rishikesh.
 There are many small eateries to try local food, some of which serve Uttarakhand’s typical Thali (meals consisting of rice, 2 to 3 types of curries, wheat bread (Roti/Chapati)).

-Some of the popular restaurants include Chotiwala, The Little Elephant, Cafe Omkar and Madras Cafe.
+Some of the popular restaurants include Chotiwala, The Little Elephant, Cafe Omkar, and Madras Cafe.
 The food shouldn’t cost you more than 5 to 10 USD depending on your dining options.
 Don’t forget to try the quintessential Masala Chai or Tea in any of the local tea shops.
 The spice in the tea is what you want when the wind is cold and the views of the landscape are gorgeous!

-Walking is the best option to explore much of the centre of Rishikesh at least.
+Walking is the best option to explore much of the center of Rishikesh at least.
 Some temples and the iconic bridges can be covered on foot, where you also pass by the markets.
 You can get bicycles or rent a bike or go for tuk-tuks/shared cabs to reach the other attractions in Rishikesh.
 There is no local bus option to commute within the town, leaving you with all the above modes of transport.